 Canon SL2 versus Canon SL1

 The side-by-side display below illustrates the physical size and weight of the Canon SL2 and the Canon SL1.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the SL2 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the SL2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL1 is somewhat smaller (6 percent) than the Canon SL2.
 Moreover, the SL1 is markedly lighter (10 percent) than the SL2.
 In this context, it is worth noting that neither the SL2 nor the SL1 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.

 |Canon SL2 (⇒ rgt)||122 mm||93 mm||70 mm||453 g||650||no||2017||549||latest||check|